Menu

 If you are dealing with a potential arbitration, you don’t need to go it alone.
 While arbitration is faster and cheaper than litigation, that doesn’t mean the process isn’t complicated and burdensome.
 Even though a lawyer is not required to arbitrate your case in a FINRA arbitration, it can be helpful to your arbitration to hire an experienced arbitration attorney from an RIA firm such as My RIA Lawyer so you can focus on serving your clients.

 We work virtually, long-distance, with clients from coast to coast.
-To schedule a consultation with one of our RIA compliance nerds, call us at (770) 462-2118 or email us at info@myrialawyer.com.
+Contact us today to schedule a consultation with one of our RIA compliance nerds.

 Author Bio